Reggie Joule

 Reginald L. "Reggie" Joule, Jr. (born July 14, 1952) is a politician in the U.S. state of Alaska.
-Until recently, Joule served a three-year term as mayor of the Northwest Arctic Borough, having been elected to that position in 2012.
+Between 2012 and 2015, Joule served a three-year term as mayor of the Northwest Arctic Borough.
 He announced his intention to retire from public service at the end of his term.

 Joule had previously served as a Democratic member of the Alaska House of Representatives, representing the 40th District from 1997 to 2012.

 Legislature

 Before the beginning of the 26th Legislature in January 2008, Joule, along with "bush" Democrats Bryce Edgmon and Bob Herron, began caucusing with the Republicans in the House Majority Caucus.
 In the House, Joule served as a member of the Finance Committee.
 He also chaired both the Department of Health & Social Services and Environmental Conservation Finance Subcommittee and served on the University Of Alaska Finance Subcommittee.
 He was a member of the Special Committee on Economic Development, Trade & Tourism and the Joint Committee on Education Funding District Cost Factor for the 27th Legislature.